soundpress/RulesOfNYC/docs/c08/index.rst

    (4) violate applicable federal, state or city laws or regulations;

-   (5) in the case of a wholesale business or market business, fail to notify the Commission of any change in the information pursuant to section 11-15 of this subchapter;
+   (5) in the case of a wholesale business or market business, fail to notify the Commission of any change in the information pursuant to 17 RCNY § 11-15;

    (6) associate with a person whom such person knows or should know is a member or associate of an organized crime group (a person who has been identified by a federal, state, or local law enforcement agency as a member or associate of an organized crime group shall be presumed to be a member or associate of an organized crime group);